dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

 ![screenshot 'new_configuration'](figures/bazel-command-config.png)

-   - Give the type of the command, i.e. `test` and the path , as shown below.
-Then press `Apply`, and finish configuration by pressing `OK`.
+   - Give the type of the command, i.e. `test` and the path parameter, as shown below.
+Then press `Apply`, and finish the configuration by pressing `OK`.

 ![screenshot 'configuration_setup'](figures/bazel-config-setup.png)

-After the configuration is completed, the configuration will appear in a drop-down menu that shows all available configurations.
+After the configuration is completed, it will appear in a drop-down menu that shows all available configurations.

-  - To run a configured command, eg. to run the test `GravsearchTypeInspectorSpec`, chose its configuration from the drop-down menu
+  - To run a configured command, eg. to run the test `GravsearchTypeInspectorSpec`,
+    1. choose its configuration from the drop-down menu
-    - click on the `Run` symbol, the results will appear in the a `Run` window.
+    2. click on the `Run` symbol, the results will appear in the a `Run` window.
 Note that, before running the test, the docker container of api should be stopped.

 ![screenshot 'configuration_run'](figures/bazel-run-config.png)

   - To debug the code for example by executing a test:
-    - Click on a line-number to add a breakpoint.
+    1. Click on a line-number to add a breakpoint.
-    - Choose the respective configuration from the drop-down menu.
+    2. Choose the respective configuration from the drop-down menu.
-    - Click on the debugging symbol to start the application with a debugger attached, as shown below:
+    3. Click on the debugging symbol to start the application with a debugger attached, as shown below:

 ![screenshot 'debug'](figures/bazel-debug.png)